Texas execution halted – Robert Roberson alive for now!

 During all this maneuvering, Roberson was in a cell in the death house next to the execution chamber for seven or eight hours not knowing what was happening.

-The people who Roberson had asked to witness the execution for him included his spouse Manuela Roberson, his friends Linda Snyder and David Snyder and Brian Wharton.
+The people who Roberson had asked to witness his execution included his spouse Manuela Roberson, his friends Linda Snyder and David Snyder and Brian Wharton.
 Wharton was the police detective who investigated his case and helped convict him in Palestine, Texas, in 2002.
 Wharton later realized his error and campaigned to stop the execution, because he came to believe Roberson was an innocent man.

 Executions more widely challenged